 Reporting to parents and carers

-Two Parents’ Evenings are held during the school year:
+Two Parents’ Evenings are held during the school year, in the Autumn and Spring terms.

-In the Summer term there is an evening where parents are welcome to make an appointment to review their child’s report with the class teacher.
+In the Summer term parents receive a school report for their child, written by the class teacher, describing their attainment across the curriculum and their personal achievements during the year.
+There is an evening where parents can make an appointment to review their child’s report with the class teacher.